 i) Promoters are the ones who come up with the idea of starting a business.

 ii) They decide the objectives of the business, the amount of capital needed, the scale of business operation, etc.

 iii) They prepare the various documents needed for incorporation of a company like Memorandum

 iv) Approach investors for collecting capital for the company.

-v) Promoters often nominate themselves as first directors of the company and are first subscribers to Memorandum and Articles of Association.
+v) Promoters often nominate themselves as the first directors of the company and are the first subscribers to the Memorandum and Articles of Association.

 vi) The promoters can enter into contracts with third parties on behalf of the proposed company.
 These contracts are called ‘Pre-incorporation contracts’ or ‘Preliminary Contracts’.
 E.g. Contracts for preparing and printing Memorandum and Articles of Association, hiring office premises, etc.

 vii) Promoters have fiduciary duties towards the company they are setting up.
 They are supposed to act in such a manner to protect and promote the interest of the proposed company.
 They cannot make any secret profits while promoting a company.

 They have to disclose any personal interest they have in a transaction they have entered on behalf of the proposed company.